 - Prepare to send year-end payroll and updated census data to the plan’s recordkeeper in January for year-end compliance testing (calendar-year plans).

 - Verify that participants who terminated during the second half of the year selected a distribution option for their account balance and returned the necessary form.

-- Review plan operations to determine if any ERISA or tax-qualification violations occurred during the year and if using an Internal Revenue Service or DOL self-correction program would be appropriate.
+- Review plan operations to determine if any Employee Retirement Income Security Act or tax-qualification violations occurred during the year and if using an Internal Revenue Service or U.S. Department of Labor self-correction program would be appropriate.

 Consult your plan’s counsel or tax advisor regarding these and other items that may apply to your plan.

 For plan sponsor use only, not for use with participants or the general public.
 This information is not intended as authoritative guidance or tax or legal advice.
 You should consult with your attorney or tax advisor for guidance on your specific situation.

 Kmotion, Inc., 412 Beavercreek Road, Suite 611, Oregon City, OR 97045; www.kmotion.com